RayRedGoose/CloudWIS/README.md

 Deployed app: [click here to see](https://rayredgoose.github.io/CloudWIS)

 NOTE!
 For deployed app limited requests API key was used.
+To see correct working app clone done and use your own api key in apiCalls file.

 ## Overview